flex-storefront/flex-docs/src/content/docs/storefront/Features/cms.md

 )
 ```

-- For more customization, it is possible to not use the default renderer and define a custom widget:
+- For more customization, it is possible to define your own custom widget(s):

 ```dart
 BlocBuilder<CmsCubit, CmsState>(